 Weekly New Route Awards | anna.aero

-SkyWork Airlines begins a five times weekly service between the two cities.
+China Southern Airlines adds a three times weekly service between the two Asian cities.